 Method of assessment

-PJ Boland Statistical and Probabilistic Methods in Actuarial Science (Chapman & Hall, 2007) (R)
+Boland, P.J.
+Statistical and Probabilistic Methods in Actuarial Science, Chapman & Hall, 2007.

-- construct risk models appropriate to short term insurance contracts and make the relevant inference;
+2. construct risk models appropriate to short term insurance contracts and make the related statistical inference;

-- describe and apply the fundamental concepts of creditbility theory;
+3. describe and apply the fundamental concepts of loss distributions;

-- describe and apply the basic methodology used in rating general insurance business;
+4. describe and apply the basic methodology of generalised linear models;